s-victor/TinyPedal/docs/customization.md

 Deltabest data is stored as `CSV` format (.csv extension) under `TinyPedal\deltabest` folder.
 Those files can be opened in spreadsheet or notepad programs.

+## Energy delta
+Energy delta data is stored as `CSV` format (.energy extension) under `TinyPedal\deltabest` folder.
+Those files can be opened in spreadsheet or notepad programs.

 ## Fuel delta
 Fuel delta data is stored as `CSV` format (.fuel extension) under `TinyPedal\deltabest` folder.
 Those files can be opened in spreadsheet or notepad programs.